PyISH: Python Integral Field Spectroscopy Simulation for HWO: Simulation Tool Modules

 where $\beta$ is the pixel that the emission line of wavelength $\lambda$ will be placed, $\lambda_{start}$ is the beginning of the bandpass defined in Table \ref{table: user inputs, engineering}, and the factor of two accounts for Nyquist sampling.
 Whereas the continuum is placed by iterating through each pixel, and identifying the corresponding slice, the emission line spectra are placed using the selected pixels as determined by Equation \ref{equ: emission line placement}.
 Following the same process described for the continuum, the emission line image is resized and placed at $\beta$ and $\beta + 1$, again accounting for Nyquist sampling.

 The two arrays that represent the detector footprint are added together, and dark current and Poisson shot noise are simulated.
 Dark current is included by adding the constant rate specified by Table \ref{table: user inputs, engineering} to each detector section.
 Then, Poisson shot noise is added to each section using numpy's \texttt{random.poisson} function.
+Other sources of noise beyond Poisson shot noise and dark current are omitted from this version of PyISH.
+Inclusions of additional noise terms are discussed in Section {\ref{sect: discussion/future work}}.

 The user has three potential data products from the simulation.
-The first is a FITS file of the full, not-post-processed, 2-dimensional detector.
+The first is a FITS file of the full, not-post-processed, two-dimensional detector.
 This is also available as a three-dimensional FITS file of each section in the detector.
 The x and y axes of the 3D FITS file are the dimensions of each section in the detector, and the z axis iterates over the sections corresponding to how the slices were cut in the spatial maps from left to right.
-The second is a three dimensional cube, a replica of Figure \ref{fig: IFS cube} for the user's specific science case with their input architecture.
+The second is a three dimensional cube for the user's specific science case with their input architecture.
 We do this by moving section by section, iterating through each pixel and joining the strips for each respective pixel into a spatial map for that step in the bandpass.
 This is output as a FITS file.
 The third data product is available as an option at the conclusion of the simulation, to select a spectrum from a particular spaxel.
 The user specifies which coordinate to derive the spectrum, and the simulation will step through the the bandpass in unit steps corresponding to Equation \ref{equ: delta lambda}, selecting the photon count associated with that coordinate at every step to construct a spectrum from that area.